 Pedras no caminho?
 Guardo todas, um dia vou construir um castelo

-A kiwi, Dan studied literature in New Zealand and then at Oxford (M.Phil.) and has lived and acted in several countries.
-Roles he remembers with particular pleasure include Scrooge in A Christmas Carol, Ulysses in Troilus and Cressida, Claudius in Hamlet, the irascible Dan Burke in Synge’s In the Shadow of the Glen, ‘A’ in Beckett’s Rough for Theatre 2, the Italian opera singer Tito in Ken Ludwig’s Lend me a Tenor, fishmonger Patsy in Enda Walsh’s New Electric Ballroom and the blustery Smirnov in Chekhov’s The Bear.
-Dan reckons that theatrics are the ultimate anti-ageing medication.
+A kiwi, Dan studied literature in New Zealand and then at Oxford (M.Phil.) and ived and acted in China for ten years.
+Roles he remembers with pleasure include Scrooge in A Christmas Carol, Claudius in Hamlet, ‘A’ in Beckett’s Rough for Theatre 2, the Italian opera singer Tito in Ken Ludwig’s Lend me a Tenor, the blustery Smirnov in Chekhov’s The Bear and Lambert in Já’s staged reading of Celebration.
+Dan reckons that theatrics are the ultimate anti-ageing medication!

 Suit the word to the action and action to the word